-I. INTRODUCTION
+I. Introduction

-BOCES strives to sustain and enhance the capacity of component school districts to carry out their roles as the chief instrument in the education of the children, youth, and adults in their communities.
+BOCES strives to support and enhance the capacity of component school districts to carry out their roles as the chief instrument in the education of the children, youth, and adults in their communities.

-BOCES is committed to providing a safe and orderly educational environment where students receive and BOCES personnel deliver quality educational services without disruption or interference.
+BOCES is committed to providing a safe and orderly educational environment where students receive quality educational services without disruption or interference.
 Responsible behavior by students, teachers, other BOCES personnel, parents, volunteers, vendors, contractors, and other visitors is essential to achieving this goal.